-Concrete Homes: Safe in High Winds
+Concrete Homes: Protection in High Winds

 Debris driven by high winds presents the greatest hazard to homeowners and their homes during tornadoes and hurricanes.
 Recent laboratory testing at the Wind Engineering Research Center, Texas Tech University, compared the impact resistance of residential concrete wall construction to conventionally framed walls.
 The frame walls failed to stop the penetration of airborne hazards.
 Whereas the concrete walls successfully demonstrated the strength and mass to resist the impact of wind-driven debris.